Remote State Management

 #### Migrating from Terraform remote backend to OpenTofu

-If you are switching from Terraform to OpenTofu and currently use a remote backend, add `hostname = "app.terraform.io"` to your existing backend block, then run the migration command.
+If you are switching from Terraform to OpenTofu and currently use Terraform Cloud’s `remote` backend, add `hostname = "app.terraform.io"` to your existing backend block, then run the migration command.
+This step moves your working copy to OpenTofu while state remains on Terraform Cloud.

 Existing backend block: